maartenjanvangool/agent-java-junit5/README.md

 Extend *ReportPortalListener*, override *getTestItem()* and replace *com.epam.reportportal.junit5.ReportPortalListener* with fully qualified custom Listener class name in this file.

-## Disabled tests reporting
-By default reporting of @Disabled tests is switched off.
-To switch it on - add next parameter to an execution goal:
-- Gradle: -PreportDisabledTests=true
-- Maven: -DreportDisabledTests=true

 ### Maven

 ```xml